microsoft/react-native-code-push/README.md

 The method accepts an options object that allows you to customize numerous aspects of the default behavior, all of which provide sensible values by default:

+* __deploymentKey__ (String) - Specifies the deployment key you want to query for an update against.
+By default, this value is derived from the `Info.plist` file, but this option allows you to override it from the script-side if you need to dynamically change your app's current deployment.
 * __ignoreFailedUpdates__ (Boolean) - Indicates whether you would like to automatically ignored updates which are available, but have been previously attemped to install, but failed.
 Defaults to `true`.
 * __installMode__ (CodePush.InstallMode) - Indicates whether you would like to restart the app immediately after the update has been installed, or wait until the next app resume or restart.
 Defaults to `CodePush.InstallMode.ON_NEXT_RESTART`
 * __rollbackTimeout__ (Number) - The number of seconds that you want the runtime to wait after an update has been installed before considering it failed and rolling it back.
 Defaults to `0`, which disables rollback protection.